MVincent15/Date-Night/README.md

-# Date-Night Generator - Dinner and Movie
+# Dinner and A Movie

 ## User Story